-Service Dress (Blue or Khaki).-To be attached to the garment immediately above the medal ribbons so as to cover them.
+Serge tunic-to be attached to the garment immediately above the medal ribbons so as to cover them.

-Khaki Drill Tunic.-Bar with medals replace the medal ribbon bar.
+Drill tunic-bar with medals to replace medal ribbon bar.

-The length of Ribbons is to be so regulated that the lower edge of the Decorations and Medals are in line with the lower edge of the Medal having the largest number of clasps.
-In this case the will be not less than $\frac{1}{2}$ in. from the uppermost clasp to the top of the Ribbon having the largest number of clasps.
+The length of ribbons is to be so regulated that the lower edge of the Decorations and Medals are in line with the lower edge of the medal having the largest number of clasps.
+In this case there will not be less than half an inch from the uppermost clasp to the top of the ribbon having the greatest number of clasps.

-If no clasps are worn the lower edges of the Decorations and Medals are to be in line with the lower edge of the British War Medal, which medal is to be suspended from a ribbon $1\frac{1}{2}$ ins. in length.
+If no clasps are worn, the lower edges of the Decorations and Medals are to be in line with the lower edge of the innermost medal, the length of which ribbon is to be $1\frac{1}{2}$ inches.

-When Medals cannot, on account of their number, be suspended so as to be freely seen, they are to overlap, the senior Medal or Decoration showing in full.
+When Medals cannot, on account of their number, be suspended so as to be freely seen, they are to overlap, the senior Decoration or Medal showing in full.

-29. Medal Ribbons.-Will be sewn on the blue serge tunic and service dress jacket.
-On the khaki drill tunic, ribbons will be worn on a bar or bars.
-The ribbons are to be half an inch in length.
-Ribbons will not be worn for training other than that necessary for the purposes of ceremonial drill.
-The ribbons will be sewn on in proper sequence, the senior decoration or medal commencing from the inner edge of the top row; they will not overlap, and when there is not sufficient room to wear them in one row they will be worn in two or more rows, the bottom edge of the lowest row being half an inch above the upper edge of the pocket with a quarter of an inch interval between rows.
-The ribbons will be sewn centrally above the button of the pocket flap but there will be a space of not less than 1 inch between the outer ribbon and the sleeve seam.
-When two or more rows are worn, the upper rows will be completed first.
-When there is a less number of ribbons in the second or subsequent rows, the shorter rows will be arranged centrally above the button of the pocket flap.
+23. Medal Ribbons are to be sewn on the tunic.
+The wearing of ribbons on blue or khaki battledress blouses is optional.
+On the drill tunic ribbons are to be worn on a bar or bars.
+The ribbons are to be three eighths of an inch in length, sewn in the proper sequence, the senior Decoration or Medal commencing from the inner edge of the top row; they will not overlap and when there is not sufficient room to wear them in one row they will be worn in two or more rows, the bottom edge of the lowest row being half an inch above the upper edge of the pocket with a quarter of an inch interval between rows.
+The ribbons will be sewn centrally above the button of the pocket flap but there will be a space of not less than an inch between outer ribbon and the sleeve seam.
+When two or more rows are worn, the upper rows will be completed last.
+When there is a smaller number of ribbons in the second or subsequent rows the shorter rows will be arranged centrally above the button of the pocket flap.